santtuniskanen/shellscripting/README.md

 # shellscripting

-This repository includes a bunch of shell scripts
+This repository contains scripts for my computers, written in Bash or Powershell.
-I'm creating to practise the art of scripting.